Numbers, Facts and Trends Shaping Your World

 Introduction

-As early as 2006, and well before texting had become mainstream in the U.S., the Pew Research Center’s Internet & American Life Project reported that more than a quarter of adult cell phone owners felt their cell phone had at some point compromised their driving ability.
+As early as 2006, and well before texting had become mainstream in the United States, the Pew Research Center’s Internet & American Life Project reported that more than a quarter of adult cell phone owners felt their cell phone had at some point compromised their driving ability.
 In the survey, 28% admitted they sometimes did not drive as safely as they should while using their mobile devices.1

 Over time, cell phones have become increasingly important fixtures in Americans’ lives and public concern over their use while driving has grown.2 At the time of the 2006 survey, just 35% of adult cell phone owners said they used the text messaging feature on their phones.
 By April 2009, the use of text messaging by cell phone owners had nearly doubled to 65%.3